supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

    >**Note** - If the lab environment has already activated Azure AD Premium P2, Privileged Identity Management (PIM) will be enabled and you wll need to select **Next** and assign a Permanent role to this user.

-8.Select the **Refesh** button.
+8. Select the **Refesh** button.

-**Note - The newly assigned Application administrator role appears on the user’s Assigned roles page.**
+9. The newly assigned Application administrator role appears on the user’s Assigned roles page.**

 #### Task 2 - Check application permissions